d8ahazard/OpenWRT-SlowLED/Readme.md

-Assigning the various profiles to actions is not presently implemented, but by using the hotplug.rc directory, all one needs to do is assign a script to whatever state change is desired, and then echo the desired profile number to /etc/slowled.target, then call /etc/init.d/slowled restart to restart the service with the new config.
+Assigning the various profiles to actions is not presently implemented, but by using the hotplug.rc directory, all one needs to do is assign a script to whatever state change is desired, and then echo the desired profile number to /etc/slowled.target, then call /etc/init.d/slowled restart_service to restart the service with the new config.

 I'm sure my OCD self will add more stuff to this as it strikes me, but for now, this feels like a pretty good starting point.